-Voluntary discounts are also in-kind contributions.
+Discounts may also be considered in-kind contributions.
 A discount is the difference between the usual and normal charge for goods or services and the amount charged to the recipient committee.
 Committees which are using coupons available to any other consumer should NOT report the discounted amount as an in-kind contribution.